poorSock/playwright-dummy-skeleton-gherkin/readme.md

 # Playwright Dummy Project / Skeleton

-This project is a skeleton setup for Playwright, including examples for core functionalities such as page objects, fixtures, and tags/annotations.
+This project is a skeleton setup for Playwright with gherkin, including examples for core functionalities such as page objects, fixtures, and tags/annotations.
 Follow the instructions below to set up and run the tests.

 ## Prerequisites